garciart/network-automation/README.md

 ## Introduction

-Initially manually configuring one network device is not a difficult process.
+Manually configuring a network device is not a difficult process.
 You simply access the device's command line interface (CLI) through its console or auxiliary port, and enter the commands manually or upload a script written in a specialized language, such as Cisco's Tool Command Language (TCL).
 However, even on one device, you may accidentally skip a step or enter a wrong IP address.

 Now, imagine if you had to configure or update dozens or hundreds of devices.
 Chances are that you will make a few mistakes along the way.
 In addition, depending on the number of devices, by the time you were done, you would need to do another update!

-Any chance we can automate the process, using a scripting language such as Python?
-The answer is yes, but the bad news is that each time you would like to test a script, you would need to "spin-up" a physical device.
-This may not always be practical; you would have to take the device (and possibly the cabinet) offline, and, even then, the device may need time to reset, boot up, etc., reducing your debugging time. *And do not forget about the electric bill!*
+Can we automate the process, using a scripting language such as Python?
+The answer is ***yes***, but the bad news is that each time you would like to test a script, you would need to "spin-up" a physical device.
+This may not always be practical; in some cases, you would have to take the device (and possibly the cabinet) offline.

-However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images, and, with a little tweaking, will allow you to test your code against the virtual network device from a Terminal or an IDE.
+However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images, and, with a little tweaking, allow you to test your code against *multiple* virtual network devices, from a Terminal or an IDE.

 This tutorial is broken down into three parts: